edthamm/sls-iam-sample/README.md

 1. Delete all files in the timestamp bucket
 2. Use `sls remove`
-3. Delete the IAM Stack to remove the role.
+3. Delete the IAM stack to remove the role.
+4. Clean up any buckets created for the IAM stack.

 ## Commands